Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Introduction

 \item A dataset of 133,168 Python functions extracted from the Stack, where every function has natural language documentation and a validated set of generated tests with high coverage.
 This dataset could be used to generate fine-tuning sets for other programming languages.

+\item Fine-tuned versions of StarCoderBase 1B and 15B for Julia, Lua, OCaml, R, and Racket.
+For these languages, these fine-tuned models outperform prior fine-tunes of StarCoderBase on the natural language to code task.

-\item Fine-tuned versions of StarCoderBase and Code Llama for Julia, Lua, OCaml, R, and Racket in three sizes: 1B, 15B, and 34B parameters.
-The 1B models can be run relatively well on CPUs, whereas the larger models require GPUs to produce results with reasonable latency.
+\item Fine-tuned versions of Code Llama 34B and 70B for Julia, Lua, OCaml, R, and Racket.
+For these languages, these fine-tuned models outperform prior fine-tunes of Code Llama.
+More significantly, this is an uncommon result where \emph{data generated from a smaller model (StarCoderBase-15B) improves the performance of larger and better models (Code Llama 34B and 70B)}.

+\item Fine-tuned versions of StarCoder2-15B and DeepSeek Coder 33B for Racket that also outperform other fine-tuned models.
+These are two very recently released models.

-\item A thorough evaluation that includes a)~a comparison of \system{} to the baseline of training further on existing data, b)~an evaluation of the fine-tuning efficiency with \system{}, c)~results on prior multi-language benchmarks~\cite{cassano:multipl-e}, d)~a new multi-language benchmark designed to exercise in-context learning, e)~an evaluation of how generated code adheres to common Racket programming style.
+\item A thorough evaluation that includes a)~a comparison of \system{} to the baseline of training further on existing data, b)~an evaluation of the fine-tuning efficiency with \system{}, c)~results on prior multi-language benchmarks~\cite{cassano:multipl-e}, d)~a new multi-language benchmark designed to exercise in-context learning, e)~an evaluation of how generated code adheres to the common Racket programming style, f)~the impact of data deduplication, and g)~the impact of fine-tuning on the Python source data.

 \end{enumerate}